Technology has become an integral part of the modern way of life.

 First things first, we start by talking about cleaning!
 And it’s for a great reason too.
 The act of cleaning is not only a great way to limit your screen time, but it can also help you feel more positive.
-Interestingly enough, making your bed in the morning gives a sense of accomplishment to boost your self-esteem and improve your mood.
+Interestingly enough, making your bed in the morning gives you a sense of accomplishment to boost your self-esteem and improves your mood.

 Furthermore, if your room is neat and clean, you’ll have fewer distractions and more space to enjoy your favorite activities.
 Also, staying in a clean room can improve your general health too.